Senior Pastor of Light of the World Church, Dr. Mike Scruggs, discusses the vulnerability of Cincinnati Black churches.

-Because the Black Church has relied on its tradition as a go-to means of evangelism, “memory has become its currency” and has failed to keep pace with an ever-changing society.
-Many of Cincinnati’s Millennials and young professionals opt to stay at home or attend more progressive, predominantly white churches such as Crossroads or the Vineyard, not because they speak to their plight, but because they do not have to travel back in time when they walk through their doors.
+Because the Black Church has relied on its tradition as a go-to means of evangelism, memory has become its currency and has failed to keep pace with an ever-changing society.
+Many of Cincinnati’s Millennials and young professionals opt to stay at home or attend more progressive, predominantly white churches such as Crossroads or the Vineyard, not because they speak to their plight but because they do not have to travel back in time when they walk through their doors.

 In another 10 to 20 years, the Black Church in Cincinnati could cease to exist because Cincinnati is doing a masterful job of eradicating any semblance of black communities.
-Many of the longstanding neighborhoods that were once considered predominantly African-American are being whitewashed or gentrified, and the churches that existed in them are being forced out or selling out.
+Many of the longstanding neighborhoods once considered predominantly African-American are being whitewashed or gentrified, and the churches that existed in them are being forced out or sold out.
 Avondale primarily belongs to Children’s Hospital and the Cincinnati Zoo.
 Evanston belongs to Xavier.
 The West End will soon be home to FC Cincinnati and the developments it will bring with it.

-Dr. Mike Scruggs, Sr. is the Senior Pastor of Light of the World Church, adjunct professor, author and rebel without a pause.
+Dr. Mike Scruggs, Sr. is the Senior Pastor of Light of the World Church, adjunct professor, author, and rebel without a pause.